kube-reporting/metering-operator/Documentation/api.md

 ### V2 Reports Full

 The `/api/v2/reports/{namespace}/{name}/full` endpoint returns reports in either CSV, JSON, or tabular format, similar to /api/v1/reports/get.
 The difference is in the structure of the JSON results.
-The JSON results from this endpoint contain more metadata about each ***REMOVED***eld including the unit, and whether or not the ***REMOVED***eld should be shown the in a table (used in the table endpoint below).
+The JSON results from this endpoint contain more metadata about each field including the unit, and whether or not the field should be shown the in a table (used in the table endpoint below).

 This URL `/api/v2/reports/openshift-metering/namespace-cpu-request/full?format=json` returns